wp-plugins/wp-jump-menu/readme.txt

 == Changelog ==

+= 3.2 =
+* Cleaned up and updated for WordPress 3.8+
+* Improved Settings page
+* Changed pages (or post types that act like pages) number of pages to be "depth" instead.
+* Updated default install values to use chosen and left aligned.

 = 3.1.7 =
 * Subtle styling changes to non-chosen select menu.
 * Added responsive hiding for non-wpadmin bar jump menu bar text.